hysinh/puss-n-boba/README.md

       | Hero images are loading to slow and lowering website performance | Index, About, and Menu pages | I uploaded smaller file sized images for the mobile and tablet screen sizes.
 This resolved the issue. |

   - ### Unfixed Bugs
     - Lower SEO Lighthouse score due to Blocking directive: x-robots-tag: noindex, nofollow.
 I could not find any code matching this in my website.
 So, I am unsure why the website sends this message to search engines.
 I will need to do more research to find out what is the cause for this.
+    - light